 Happy Halloween everyone!
 Have a great day with your students and get everyone outside for some fresh air!

 Looking for more Fall fun in your school garden?
 Read my post on Fall Gardening With Kids here.
-If you love all things Pinterest, check out my Halloween page for more festive fun and ideas:
+If you love all things Pinterest, check out my Pumpkins and Halloween page for more festive fun and ideas: